josephearl/cypress-axe/README.md

 #### Using the violationCallback argument

-The violation callback parameter accepts a function and allows you to add custom behavior when violations are found.
+The violation callback parameter accepts a function and allows you to add custom behavior or assertions.

-This example adds custom logging to the terminal running Cypress, using `cy.task` and the `violationCallback` argument for `cy.checkA11y`
+This example adds custom logging to the terminal running Cypress, using `cy.task` and the `violationCallback` argument for `cy.checkA11y`.

 ##### In Cypress plugins file

-This registers a `log` task as seen in the [Cypress docs for cy.task](https://docs.cypress.io/api/commands/task.html#Usage) as well as a `table` task for sending tabular data to the terminal.
+This registers a `log` task as seen in the [Cypress docs for cy.task](https://docs.cypress.io/api/commands/task.html#Usage) as well as a `table` task for sending tabular data to the terminal:

 ```js
 module.exports = (on, config) => {